shwetasng/Semester-4/General Questions.md

 [https://youtu.be/PVad0c2cljo](https://youtu.be/PVad0c2cljo)
 ## 11. What is Public IP and Private IP?
 A public IP address identifies you to the wider internet so that all the information you're searching for can find you.
 A private IP address is used within a private network to connect securely to other devices within that same network.
+## 12. What is USP?
+It stands for Unique Selling Proposition...a feature or characteristic of a product, service etc that distinguishes it from others of a similar nature and makes it more appealing.